Joumana7/Deep-learning-Project/README.md

-Parkinson's Disease Detection and Severity Estimation using Deep Learning
+## Parkinson's Disease Detection and Severity Estimation using Deep Learning

+## Introduction
 This repository contains the implementation of a deep learning-based system for Parkinson's Disease (PD) detection and severity estimation using speech signal data.
 The project addresses two main tasks:

     Binary classification of individuals as either Healthy or PD.

     Regression-based estimation of disease severity using the Unified Parkinson’s Disease Rating Scale (UPDRS).

-Dataset
+## Dataset

 The dataset used is the Parkinson's Speech Dataset with Multiple Types of Audio Recordings from the UCI Machine Learning Repository.
 It includes: